 - A decision on whether you want the manuscript open access (see OPEN ACCESS section below)

-- Article file in MS Word (contact the Editor in advance regarding other formats).
+- Article file in MS Word (contact the Editor in advance regarding other formats for all text files).

 - Tables/Data files in Word or Excel.

-- Figures as separate files in TIF or PDF format (NOT embedded in article file).
+- Figures as separate files in JPG, TIF, or PDF format (NOT embedded in article file).

 After logging into the Ichthyology & Herpetology PeerTrack Editorial Manager system, author(s) should select "Submit New Manuscript."
-After making this selection, authors will be presented with five screens that gather detailed information about your manuscript and allow you to upload the pertinent files.
+After making this selection, authors will be presented with seven screens that gather detailed information about your manuscript and allow you to upload the pertinent files.
 The sequence of screens is as follows:

 Manuscript Submission Categories

-Symposium Proceedings are also subjected to the peer review process.
+Symposium Contributions are also subjected to the peer-review process.
 Symposium organizers must contact the Editor prior to submission.
 These manuscripts will have the symposium organizers serving as handling editors.

-Obituaries or Historical Perspectives are typically solicited by editorial staff or Society historians.
+Obituaries are typically solicited by editorial staff or Society historians.
 These pieces may be edited and are not peer reviewed.
-Those seeking to submit an unsolicited historical account should contact either the Editor or the appropriate Society historian.
+Those seeking to submit an unsolicited obituary should contact either the Editor or the appropriate Society historian.

-The format of the submitted manuscript must follow Copeia style and format.
+The format of the submitted manuscript must follow Ichthyology & Herpetology style and format.
 The editorial office reserves the right to edit manuscripts for style, grammar, and clarity after acceptance.
 These edits will occur before proof production, so authors will see the resulting changes for comment before publication.
 All submitted manuscript pages must be numbered, double-spaced throughout, and all lines numbered continuously.
 Manuscripts will be returned to authors if line numbers are not included in the submission.
 Ichthyology & Herpetology generally follows The Chicago Manual of Style.
 This style guide mandates the use of the Oxford or serial comma, allows contractions, permits sentences to begin with acronyms, and forbids sequential parentheses.
 Parenthetical statements nested within parenthetical statements should use parentheses () for the complete statement and brackets for the internal/more restrictive statement.
 All measurements must be in SI units and abbreviations (except for common ones pertaining to measurement, time, or statistical test) must be defined at first use.
 Footnotes (other than in tables) are not permitted.
-Generic and specific names are italicized; italics are not used for emphasis or for abbreviations such as “e.g.,” “i.e.,” or “et al.” Scientific names may not be used as adjectives (e.g., use “populations of Aspidoscelis,” not “Aspidoscelis populations”).
-Taxonomic authorship should appear only when nomenclatural issues or ambiguity are involved.
+Generic and specific names are italicized; italics are not used for emphasis or for abbreviations such as "e.g.," "i.e.," or "et al." Scientific names must not be used as adjectives (e.g., use "populations of Aspidoscelis," not "Aspidoscelis populations").
+Taxonomic authorities should appear only when nomenclatural issues or ambiguity are involved.
 Recognized common names of organisms specify unique singulars, are regarded as proper nouns, and must be capitalized.
 All fish common names that are included in the current edition of the American Fisheries Society and American Society of Ichthyologists and Herpetologists Common and Scientific Names of Fishes from the United States, Canada, and Mexico must be used.
 Similarly, all amphibian and reptile common names that are included in the current edition of the Society for the Study of Amphibians and Reptiles Scientific and Standard English Names of Amphibians and Reptiles of North America North of Mexico, with Comments Regarding Confidence in Our Understanding must be used.
 Institutional abbreviations used in text and in Material Examined must follow the ASIH codons (M. H. Sabaj.
 2020.
 Codes for Natural History Collections in Ichthyology and Herpetology.
-Copeia 108:593–669), which is available for download (https://www.asih.org/standard-symbolic-codes).
-Authors using such abbreviations are encouraged to insert the following sentence in their Materials and Methods section: “Institutional abbreviations follow Sabaj (2020)."
+Copeia 108:593–669), which is available for download ( https://bit.ly/ASIH_Codons ).
+Authors using these collection codes are encouraged to include the following sentence in their Materials and Methods section: "Institutional abbreviations follow Sabaj (2020)."
 Material Examined should never include bold or all caps formatting to designate countries or other qualifiers.

 All submissions must be in English (although we encourage abstracts and identification keys to be provided in multiple languages where appropriate) and consist of a cover letter, title page, article file (including literature cited), acknowledgments, tables (if any), figures (if any), and supplemental material (if any).
-Article files are arranged in the following order: cover page, abstract, body of text (including acknowledgments at end), literature cited, figure captions, author addresses, appendices (if any).
-Tables, figures, and supplemental files must be submitted as separate, independent files (one file per table or figure) and not included as part of the article file.
+Article files are arranged in the following order: abstract, body of text, literature cited, figure captions, author addresses, appendices (if any).
+Title page, acknowledgments, tables, figures, and supplemental files must be submitted as separate, independent files (one file per table or figure) and not included as part of the article file.
 The title page and acknowledgments are separated from the article file to preserve anonymity during double-anonymous peer review.
 If the title page and acknowledgments or other identifying information are included in the manuscript, it will compromise the double-anonymous review, but the journal will still send the submission out for peer review.
 Ensuring author anonymity during review is the responsibility of the corresponding author.

-All Copeia submissions should include a cover letter of 300 or fewer words that briefly states the significance of the research, agreement of authors for publication, and information regarding the preferred size (one column, one-and-a-half column, or two column width) and color publication (grayscale, color online only, or color in print and online) of figures.
+All Ichthyology & Herpetology submissions should include a cover letter of 500 or fewer words that briefly states the significance of the research, agreement of authors for publication, and information regarding the preferred size (one-column, one-and-a-half column, or two-column width) and color publication (grayscale, color online only, or color in print and online) of figures.
 The editorial office has final say over all figure-size designations and use of color, but author noting their preference minimizes proof corrections and reduces publication delays.
-If an author has a preferred Associate Editor, please include that information in this letter.
+If an author has a preferred Associate Editor, they should include that information in this letter.
 This file will only be seen by the editorial staff, and it will not be seen by the reviewers of the manuscript.

 - Title of manuscript, using title capitalization.
 New taxonomic names may not appear in the title.